Ambient Occlusion Maps

 Another thing to note: If you have animated parts of the object, you probably have to explode the model before baking, because shadows that are out of place look a lot worse than shadows just not being there.
 Let's take a door with frame for example.
 If you bake it in closed position and then the animation opens the door, the contact area on the frame and door will be completely black and very visible.
 It's a compromise to bake them separately, but it is the better result.

 Very good baker, that takes long in high settings and produces visible uv-cuts.
 Since SD is still in very active development, that might change in the future, there already have been improvements in that regard.
-Substance Designer is also very cheap compared to dedicated 3D software and render engines and a very powerful texturing tool.
+Substance Designer is also very cheap compared to dedicated 3D software or render engines and a very powerful texturing tool.

 Has a very good and fast ambient occlusion baker that produces close to no visible uvcuts.
 Make sure to use a high enough ray count for good result (I generally go with 2048 rays for the final version, 64 samples and in 8k resolution.
 Resizing for in app usage is always done after baking).
 It is also very fairly priced and the real-time rendering engine is also impressive.